Dorif/fragalyseqt/README.md

 sudo yum install python-qt5 git
 ```

-Download and run FragalyseQt:
+Download, install and run FragalyseQt:

 ```bash
 git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt && pip install . && fragalyseqt
 ```

-## How to get it working at RHEL/CentOS/Oracle/Scientific 7?
+## How to get it working at RHEL/CentOS/Alma/Rocky/Oracle/Scientific 7?

 These systems have no PyQt5 in their repos, nor you can install PyQt5 at these systems freshly
 installed.
-To install PyQt5 you should first update pip and clean pip cache:
+To install PyQt5 you should first update pip3 and clean pip cache:

 ```bash
 sudo pip3 install --upgrade pip && rm -rf .pip/cache